liamzdenek/zillow-application/memory-bank/progress.md

 1. **Package Dependencies**: There are some moderate and high severity vulnerabilities reported by npm audit.
 These are related to dependencies and don't affect the functionality of our application directly.
 We can address these in a future update if needed.

-2. **Development Timeline**: The one-day timeline remains challenging, but with the project structure now in place and shared types defined, we have a clear path forward for implementation.
+2. **Development Timeline**: The one-day timeline remains challenging, but with the backend implementation complete, we can focus on the frontend development.

+3. **AWS Credentials**: For deployment, proper AWS credentials with appropriate permissions will be needed.
+For development purposes, we're using local mocks and simulations.

+4. **Data Realism**: While our data generator creates realistic-looking data with proper correlations, it's still synthetic data.
+In a production environment, we would need to use real data or more sophisticated generation techniques.

 ## Future Enhancements (Post One-Day Project)